fan10-lau/fan10-lau/README.md

 # 👋 Hey, this is Yiling Fan
-- Industrial Engineering @ UofT '27, double minoring in AI and Business<br>
+- Industrial Engineering @ University of Toronto, double minoring in AI and Business<br>
 - Interested in quantitative finance, data science, and operation research